d3b4g/leonids/_posts/exchange0-day.md

 Half of the systems are coming from **AS7642** IP ranges

-> This doesn't mean those systems are belong to AS7642, IP's leased by other organizations
+> This doesn't mean those systems belong to AS7642, IPs leased by other organizations

 ##### Vulnerability detected by domain